Full circle

 This wasn’t always the case.
 External factors incited these actions, and I just kept them as a way to control any potential chaos that might arise.

-Anyhow, we had to evacuate frequently in our one-year spent below the 19th floor—even if it was a malfunction.
+Anyhow, we had to evacuate frequently in our one-year spent below the 19th floor—even if it was a system malfunction.
 And after feeling extremely uncomfortable while stuck outside in my “housework clothes,” I fully dress myself every day now.

 Learning that my sturdy build is terrifying didn’t help my complex, though….

-One day, we were out of our apartment for hours due to a legit alarm (some idiot on our floor, actually, threw a kindling cigarette down the garbage chute in a non-smoking building), and I was dressed in the housework clothes.
+One day, we were out of our apartment for hours due to a legitimate alarm (some idiot on our floor, actually, threw a kindling cigarette down the garbage chute in a non-smoking building), and I was dressed in the housework clothes.
 I was incredibly uncomfortable.
 I haven’t felt self-conscious like that since high school, but it felt like everyone from our building was staring at me.
-Judging me in their passive-aggressive, West-Coast way.
+Judging me in their passive-aggressive, West-Coasty way.

 I refused to ever be in that position of unnecessary vulnerability again, if I could help it.
 So, I ready myself and dress like I’ll get stuck outside my house every day now.